-WASHINGTON — Drought linked to global warming is a security threat to the African continent and Mediterranean region including Europe, U.N.
+WASHINGTON (AN) — Drought linked to global warming is a security threat to the African continent and Mediterranean region including Europe, U.N.
 Secretary-General António Guterres said on Wednesday.

 On a trip to the South Pacific, where sea level rise is fast eroding small islands, Guterres drew attention to the global climate crisis that he calls his topmost priority.
 He sought to build momentum for deeper cuts to atmospheric heat-trapping carbon emissions globally, saying the challenge is increasingly a security matter for countries.

 “We see already today, heat waves killing people in Europe in large numbers,” Guterres said in his remarks at the end of a high-level political dialogue by the Pacific Islands Forum in Suva, Fiji, where the international organization has its secretariat.
 “We see glaciers receding, corals bleaching — everywhere in the world.
 We see food security for the whole world being put into question.”